-A few things to love about this cat are their loyalty and affectionate behavior.
+A few things to love about this cat are its loyalty and affectionate behavior.
 They would always seek your attention and occasionally rub themselves into you.
-They’re always curious with new surroundings and new people, but will calmly introduce themselves to your visitor or another animal.
+They’re always curious about new surroundings and new people, but will calmly introduce themselves to your visitor or another animal.

 Since they are hairless, they do not have protection against direct sunlight, so it is best to keep them indoors.
 As humans do, they can get a sunburn if they’re outside under the sun for too long.
 Maintenance for a Sphynx is moderate, needing a bath every week to keep their skin healthy and smooth.

 Known for how big they could get (which can reach up to 12 kilograms), Siberian Forest cat or simply Siberian has a moderate-length hair and fluffy coat which sheds occasionally.
 But don’t let the shedding fool you; a Siberian produces small amounts of dander, thus perfect for allergic pet owners.

 They are very active, playful, and smart enough to do a trick of fetch with their pet parent.
 As a bonus, this cat loves to play in the water, giving you fewer difficulties in bathing them.
 With proper frequent brushing and routinely bathing, they will maintain their smooth, silky coat.

 Famous for its leopard coat pattern, this exotic-looking yet domesticated cat is very playful, affectionate, and a bit of a hugger.
 If you have kids, they will surely enjoy playing with a Bengal as they can compete with a child’s energy.